Mercedes-AMG GLA45 and CLA45 to get black-and-yellow AMG Performance Studio package

 Car Tech

-With the GLA 45 and CLA 45, Mercedes-AMG has tapped into a new customer base.
+With the GLA45 and CLA45, Mercedes-AMG has tapped into a new customer base.
 Priced around $50,000, these vehicles allow AMG to sell its vehicles to a customer who can't afford its higher end models that cost $65,000 or much, much more.

 To celebrate this relatively new customer, Mercedes-AMG is releasing the new AMG Performance Studio package for the CLA45 and GLA45.

-Mercedes announced the package as part of its 2018 GLA press release, so it appears it will be offered for the 2018 models for both vehicles.
+Mercedes announced the package as part of its 2018 GLA reveal, so it appears it will be offered for the 2018 models for both vehicles.

-The GLA 45 will also be offered with the AMG Performance Studio package, which is known as the Yellow Night Edition in other markets.
+The GLA45 will also be offered with the AMG Performance Studio package, which is known as the Yellow Night Edition in other markets.

 Models with the package are offered in either Night Black or Cosmos Black paint with Matt Graphite Grey and Yellow sections.
 The wheels are matte black with yellow rim flanges and the twin louver in the grille is painted black.
 Yellow highlights are found on the front bumper, mirror housings, side skirts, rear diffuser, and rear wing.
 There are also Matte Graphite Grey foil AMG sport stripes on the hood, roof, tailgate or trunk, and the sides of the vehicle.